jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 ## Day 2 - Checking out Friday Harbor

-Since we had planned on having running water avialable at our original campsite, and Turn Island didn't provide that, we had to make a trek into Friday Harbor the next day.
+Since we had planned on having running water available at our original campsite, and Turn Island didn't provide that, we had to make a trek into Friday Harbor the next day.
 We decided to wait until lunch time so we could grab a bite to eat and try to hit the slack tide, but not so late that it was high tide while we